 Oftentimes, a portion of the merger consideration is held back in an escrow or expense fund, resulting in the initial closing payment lower than the purchase price.
 Make payees aware of those calculations to avoid confusion upon receipt of payment.
 Many shareholders call to ask us why they didn’t receive their pro rata portion of the announced deal value that could be avoided if they understood these deal terms.

 - Required Paperwork

 Consider every type of payment and the documents needed from each for a smooth closing.
 Different paperwork may be required for warrant holders, vendors, creditors, and holders of different classes of shares.
-Inquire whether your payments administrator is able to handle both the processing of payments and the pre-closing solicitation and collection of any related documents.
+Inquire whether your payments administrator is able to handle both the processing of payments and the distribution, signature collection, tabulation and reporting on any pre-closing shareholder solicitation or other closing documents.

 - Payment Methods

 Understand which payment methods are available to payees and the pros and cons of each.
 ACH is often a free option, but can take one to three business days to become visible in a payee’s account.
 Wires process immediately, but are often accompanied by a processing fee.
 Checks are usually the slowest option but are still preferred by some merger parties.